 - Make your sofa less desirable.
 Put crinkle paper or double-sided sticky tape on your cat’s favorite inappropriate spot to scratch.
 They don’t love how these items feel on their paws, so it’ll encourage them to seek another place to act on their urges.

-Cat scratching is completely normal and instinctual.
+All in all, cat scratching is completely normal and instinctual.
 Cats scratch to mark territory, release emotions, alleviate boredom, and ensure they can defend themselves.
-You can’t stop your kitty from scratching, but you can direct them towards appropriate outlets.
-Have a scratching post or two around your home.
-Make it more attractive than your couch by putting catnip on it.
-As for the sofa, put sticky tape or crinkle paper.
-It won’t hurt the cat, but it’ll discourage them from scratching the area because they aren’t fans of how this material feels on their paws.
-Engaging in them in regular play sessions can increase your bond, reduce boredom, and mitigate constant scratching.
-Speak with your vet if you’re still struggling to help your kitty break the habit.
+You can’t stop your kitty from scratching completely, but you can direct them toward an appropriate outlet using the methods we’ve discussed.
+And remember — you can always speak with your vet if you’re still struggling to help your kitty break the habit.

 - Are urinary tract infections in cats possible?
 What cat parents should know about this condition

 - Can cats suffer from mental health conditions the way dogs can?